-The best places to watch the display are Ellen Browning Scripps Park, Coast Walk, and La Jolla Shores (especially Kellogg Park, where the grassy area is).
-Parking will be difficult and most street parking is timed to two or three hours – so do be aware of all parking signs once you arrive.
+The most ideal locations to watch the display are Ellen Browning Scripps Park, Coast Walk, and La Jolla Shores (especially Kellogg Park, where the grassy area is).
+Parking will be difficult and most street parking is timed to two or three hours — so do be aware of all parking signs once you arrive.

 - Get there early!
 Parking will be extremely difficult all over La Jolla on the 4th, as this is an extremely popular spot.
 Some parking will be blocked off directly in front of the Park, but most street parking will be available.
 There are also a few underground garages with pay-per-hour rates along Herschel Ave. and Prospect Street.